 Credit and loan decisions have historically been made through human analysis of credit scores, credit history, and other past behaviors.
 This isn’t an exact science, and banks often lose money due to having incorrect or missing data in the database, or due to human error.

-AI is, of course, the next evolution to answering this problem.
+AI in banking is, of course, the next evolution to answering this problem.
 AI can quickly assess data from a prospective borrower and evaluate that against known behavior, patterns of others like him or her, and market trends to determine the probable risk and profitability in providing a loan or credit to that individual.

 Using machine learning in this way, banks get a fuller picture of risk and potential return for each person, leading to safer decisions and fewer individuals defaulting on their loans.